Snegithiye: Plot

 Now the prime suspects of Ramesh's murder, they decide to find the real killer before Gayathri catches up to them.
 Vasu suspects Malathi of framing them in order to inherit Radhika's wealth.
 When they finally meet her, Malathi explains that she had known all along that the girls had been fooling her.
 The young man who was pretending to be Ramesh, was actually a family friend, named Vikram, whom Malathi had been planning to marry Radhika off to.

-Through their college friends, the girls discover that Gita had gone missing on that fateful night.
-After much difficulty, the girls find Gita hiding in at a border town.
-However, Gita reveals that she too is on the run from Gayathri, because she had witnessed Gayathri killing Vikram [aka Ramesh] that night.
-On the night of the murder, she had returned to the hostel to take some medications and had inadvertently witnessed the murder and had fled from the scene, fearing Gayathri would use her influence to cover up the crime.
+Through their college friends, the girls discover that Geetha had gone missing on that fateful night.
+After much difficulty, the girls find Geetha hiding in a border town.
+However, Geetha reveals that she too is on the run from Gayathri; on the night of the murder, she had returned to the hostel to take some medications and had inadvertently witnessed Gayathri kill Vikram/Ramesh.
+Geetha had fled from the scene, fearing Gayathri would use her influence to cover up the crime.
 Unfortunately, Gayathri manages to catch up on the trio.
 However, the woman who had pretended to be Ramesh's mother arrives on the scene.
 She turns out to be a CBI officer, who had been investigating Gayathri and knows that the girls are not responsible for Vikram's murder.

 Gayathri ends up having a mental breakdown.
 The CBI officer reveals that Gayathri had murdered Vikram to avenge her sister's paralysis.
 Vikram had raped Gayathri's sister in the past after Gayathri found out he was a womaniser and stopped her sister from dating him.
 To escape justice, she had no choice but to frame Vasu and Radhika as the murderers.
-The film concludes with Gayathri institutionalised at a mental asylum where the three girls, now close friends, pay her a visit.
+The film concludes with Gayathri institutionalised at a mental asylum where the three girls, Vani, Radhika and Geetha, now close friends, pay her a visit.